praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

         }
  ```
 ### Stage-08: Clone/Pull Repo (k8s manifest repo )
-1. in this stage first we check whether repo is already exists or not
+1. in this stage first we check whether the repo already exists or not
 1. if exists then pull the changes
 1. if not then will clone the repo